 A network consists of computers linked together so that they can share resources, such as files, programs, and peripherals.
 The simplest form of a network consists of two computers connected through their serial or parallel ports.
-This type of network might be used by an individual to transfer files between a laptop computer and a desktop computer.
+This type of network might be used to transfer files between a laptop computer and a desktop computer.